-The video path on the card includes a de-serializer - serializer pair that is always enabled in part of the signal path.
-Regardless of the state of the embedders or shuffler, the delay associated with this serialization / de-serialization is approximately 4 micro seconds.
+The video path on the card includes a deserializer / serializer pair that is always enabled in part of the signal path.
+Regardless of the state of the embedders or shuffler, the delay associated with this serialization / deserialization is approximately 4 micro seconds.
 The video data is reclocked within this process, ensuring an output with the lowest possible jitter.
-The serializer component also includes a SMPTE compliant cable driver.
+The serializer component also includes an SMPTE compliant cable driver.

-All portions of the video path are capable of passing SMPTE 259, 292 and 424 signals.
-Because this path is specific to SMPTE SDI signals, no other signal types can be passed thru this card.
+All portions of the video path are capable of passing SMPTE 259 and 292 (SMPTE 424 3G is NOT supported).
+Because this path is specific to SMPTE SDI signals, no other signal types can be passed through this card.